League of Legends system requirements

 What are League of Legends system requirements?
 While the skill ceiling for Riot’s MOBA may be intimidatingly high, the game itself has one of the lowest barriers to entry around.
 In fact, it should run on anything but the oldest and dustiest of rigs and laptops.

-Here are the League of Legends system requirements:
+Here are the League of Legends system requirements for 2024:

 Minimum Recommended